-We can help you demonstrate safety of your recycled materials used in packaging
+Our experts will help you understand and test against safety regulations for recycled materials used in packaging

 - We carry out all work according to EU or FDA protocols.